PogningLab/project_gh1/frontend/README.md

 ### How I built this project step-by-step

-Created new Vite project with `npm init vite@latest web3-template-vue `
+Created new Vite project with `npm init vite@latest frontend `

 Installed all dependenciess `npm install`